-This came as a complete surprise to archeologists as it had very recently been suggested that hunter-gatherers sometimes went out to try to catch food and even needed to build shelter for when it rained.
-Therefore it was sheer relief that the assumptions made by university anthropologists and paleontologists had been confirmed by their peers so they could get more research funding.
+This came as a complete surprise to archeologists, as it had very recently been suggested that hunter-gatherers sometimes went out to try to catch food and even needed to build shelter for when it rained.
+Therefore it was sheer relief that the assumptions made by university anthropologists and paleontologists were confirmed by their peers so they could get more research funding.
 A university don told us “School life sets you up for life.
 Why think about these things for yourself when it is our job to think for you?”
 We can repeat it for you in the next programme until you have memorised it”.

 Having found a very ancient flute in caves near Germany dating back 30,000 years to when the very first time musical instruments had been used (because one was found.
-D’uh!) it astonished researchers that thousands of years later hunter gatherers had been capable of stone carvings despite all the cave paintings using the rock surface in the interim.
+D’uh!) it astonished researchers that thousands of years later hunter-gatherers had been capable of stone carvings despite all the cave paintings using the rock surface in the interim.
 “Different medium so irrelevant” hooted the tutors.
 Previously, the thinking was that if it took someone 100 hours to make some crude holes in a stick that after 18,000 years it would absolutely confirm that they wouldn’t be able to make relief animal sculptures out of rock.

 One man on the dig said: “preposterous to think hunter-gatherers did these sculptures in 12,000 BC.
 Their days were taken up with worship of animal spirits so when would they have time to create such things?
-Civilization was essential for this, living in an overcrowded settlement rife with disease and cramp living quarters and severe periods of near starvation to inspire such amazing work.”
+Civilization was essential for this, living in an overcrowded settlement rife with disease and cramp living quarters and severe periods of near starvation is prerequisite to inspire such amazing work.”

 Several thousands of years earlier, we were told, in fact it was just in the next century, farming had begun in earnest and people were outsourcing their very survival to imagined male deities to decide whether it would be rain or shine during the annual harvest.
 Some suggest this is so today’s academics could project the waste of time of religiosity back onto their ancestors out of jealousy over their better quality of life, doing a native form of yoga ever morning and being at one with the fertile crescent.
-If neolithic farmers could watch TV they could sue for slander so everyone in 2019 doesn’t just think they were muppets who just worshipped all day with the occasional sacrifice.
+If neolithic farmers could watch TV they could sue for slander, so everyone in 2019 doesn’t just think they were muppets who worshipped all day with the occasional sacrifice.

 One geophysicist working on a site on Salisbury Plain completely ignored a glaringly obvious layer of ancient pottery shards and other fragments underneath a white chalk layer visible all around the dig site to show the cameras the foot bone of a wild boar, well-known to graze at the time the carbon dating revealed people lived in that area.